Quick Answer

 Why Shore Power Matters

 Shore power gives your RV access to a steady external electrical supply.
-Without it, your heating options depend on:
+Without it, your heating options depend on several practical factors.

 Common RV Heating Options Without Shore Power